Polaris RZR Pro R & Turbo R Ball Joints A Required First Upgrade!

 Ultimately, we met lots of amazing people and made quite a few new friends.
 We are so grateful for the generosity of the offroad community and to be a part of such an awesome group of people.
 We’ll be out on the trails again soon enough and are always willing to help, if you ever need anything, just ask.

 Don't let our experience happen to you.
-If you have a Polaris RZR Pro R or Turbo R we highly recommend replacing your OEM ball joints as soon as possible with some quality aftermarket solutions.
+If you have a Polaris RZR Pro R or Turbo R we highly recommend replacing your OEM ball joints as soon as possible with one of our quality aftermarket solutions.
 There are several to choose from, we recommend either Sandcraft RCR's Lower Ball Joints or Keller Performance's Upper & Lower Ball Joints.
 If you have a different model SXS, we still highly recommend upgraded ball joints since it's such a difficult recovery when one breaks.
 It's also a great idea to carry a spare ball joint, this will make the recovery much easier, having a spare would have saved us several hours and many favors.

 Leave a comment